 $ cd tests $ py.test ============================= test session starts ============================== platform darwin -- Python 3.6.0, pytest-3.0.7, py-1.4.32, pluggy-0.4.0 rootdir: /Users/britton/Documents/work/yt/extensions/trident/trident, inifile: collected 52 items test_absorption_spectrum.py .......... test_download.py . test_generate.py . test_instrument.py . test_ion_balance.py ............ test_light_ray.py ..... test_line_database.py ....... test_lsf.py .... test_pipelines.py ... test_plotting.py . test_ray_generator.py . test_spectrum_generator.py ...... ========================= 52 passed in 117.32 seconds ==========================

 If a test fails for some reason, you will be given a detailed traceback and reason for it failing.
 You can use this to identify what is wrong with your source or perhaps a change in the code of your dependencies.
-The tests should take less than five minutes to run.
+The tests should take around ten minutes to run.

 In order to assure the Trident codebase gives consistent results over time,